Friday, June 13, 2025

 • Mood swings or memory problems

-More than half of people with these symptoms might have candidiasis.
-But, many think it’s just stress or diet.
+More than half of the people with these symptoms might have candidiasis.
+But many think it’s just stress or diet.
 The toxins from Candida can also make it hard to tell what’s going on.

 Distinguishing Between Other Conditions

 The big clue?
-If you keep getting fungal infections, even after treatment.
+If you are experiencing constant fungal infections after treatment

 When to Seek Medical Advice